decred/dcrdex/docs/wiki/Order-Management.md

 <img src="./images/using-bison-wallet/trade-placeorder.png" width="400" alt="">

 A prompt will appear to verify the details of the submitted order.
-Fee projections will be displayed, clicking the `details` button will open the [Fee Details](#fee-details) view.
+Fee projections will be displayed.
+Clicking the `details` button will open the [Fee Details](#fee-details) view.

 <img src="./images/using-bison-wallet/trade-placeorder2.png" width="400" alt="">